 This Year we focus on ‘Health and PE’.
 In Term One our topic is ‘Personal Health and Physical Development.’
 In Term Two we learn about ‘Healthy Communities and Environments’.
 Term Three we cover ‘Relationships with other people’ and in Term Four we concentrate on ‘Movement Concepts and Motor Skills’.

 Teaching and Learning programmes are designed to effectively meet the students’ needs through the Individual Education Plans (IEPs), the expanded Level One curriculum goals based on the Central Regions Special School Cluster (CRSSC) and Key Competencies Pathways.
 The students are engaged through group and one on one learning experiences.
 Another focal point for our class will be Communication using Core boards and the Picture Exchange Communication System (PECS) and also increasing their use of verbal language when able to.

-Opportunities are given for Community Integration through Riding for the Disabled (RDA), swimming, Mid Island Gym Sports (MIGS), Library visits, Flip Out, Polynesian Pools and hikoi to the shops and parks nearby.
+Opportunities are given for Community Integration through Riding for the Disabled (RDA), swimming, Mid Island Gym Sports (MIGS), Library visits, Polynesian Pools and hikoi to the shops and parks nearby.

 Room five has an open door policy.
 Parents/ caregivers and whānau are welcome to visit anytime, email or phone.
 The classroom teacher communicates daily on their child’s day and progress through the Home Books and Class Dojo posts.